Rauff Hakeem

 Abdul Rauff Hibbathul Hakeem (born 13 April 1960) is a Sri Lankan politician and current member of parliament, representing the Kandy electorate since 2010.
-Hakeem is the leader of the Sri Lanka Muslim Congress (SLMC), and a member of the United National Front for Good Governance.
+Hakeem is the leader of the Sri Lanka Muslim Congress (SLMC), the largest Islamic party in Sri Lanka.

 Early life and education

-Hakeem was born 13 April 1960 in Nawalapitiya in the Kandy District.
-He was educated at Royal College, Colombo and attended the Sri Lanka Law College, taking oaths as an attorney-at-law.
+Hakeem was born 13 April 1960 in Nawalapitiya in Kandy District.
+He was educated at Royal College, Colombo and attended the Sri Lanka Law College, taking oath as an attorney-at-law.
 He later gained a LL.M. degree from the University of Colombo.

 Political career

-Hakeem met M. H. M. Ashraff, founder and leader of the Sri Lanka Muslim Congress (SLMC), whilst working at Faisz Musthapha's chambers.
+Hakeem met M. H. M. Ashraff, founder of the Sri Lanka Muslim Congress, whilst working at Faisz Musthapha's law chambers.

-Sri Lanka Muslim Congress

 Hakeem joined the SLMC in 1988.
-He served as general-secretary of the party from 1992 to 2000 and represented it at the All Party Conference between 1991 and 1993.
-Prior to the 1994 parliamentary election the SLMC entered into an electoral pact with main opposition People's Alliance (PA).
+He served as general-secretary of the party from 1992 to 2000 and represented the party at the All Party Conference from 1991 to 1993.
+Prior to the 1994 parliamentary election, the SLMC entered an electoral pact with main opposition alliance, the People's Alliance (PA).

-Parliament

-After the election Hakeem was appointed as a PA National List MP in the Sri Lankan Parliament.
-Following the PA's victory the SLMC joined the new government.
+After the election, Hakeem was appointed as a PA National List MP in the Sri Lankan Parliament.
+Following the PA's victory, the SLMC joined the new government.
 Ashraff was appointed Minister of Shipping, Ports and Rehabilitation and two other SLMC MPs became deputy ministers whilst Hakeem became Deputy Chairman of Committees.

-By 2000 relations between the SLMC and PA had become strained.
-Earlier, in 1999, Ashraff had founded the National Unity Alliance (NUA) with the aim of creating a "united Sri Lanka by 2012".
+By 2000, relations between the SLMC and PA had become strained.
+In 1999, Ashraff founded the National Unity Alliance (NUA) with the aim of creating a "united Sri Lanka by 2012".
 Ashraff was killed in a mysterious helicopter crash on 16 September 2000.

+Following Ashraff's death, Hakeem became the SLMC's 'thesiya thalaivar (national leader), however, a power struggle ensued between Ashraff's widow Ferial Ashraff and Hakeem for control of the party.

-Hakeem contested the 2000 parliamentary election as one of the NUA's candidates in Kandy District.
+Hakeem contested the 2000 parliamentary election as one of the NUA's candidates in the Kandy District.
 He was elected and re-entered Parliament.
 He was appointed Minister of Internal and International Trade Commerce, Muslim Religious Affairs and Shipping Development after the election.

-Leader of the SLMC

-Following the death of Ashraff in September 2000 Hakeem became the SLMC's "thesiya thalaivar" (national leader) but there was a power struggle between Ashraff's widow Ferial Ashraff and Hakeem for control of the party.
-In June 2001 President Chandrika Kumaratunga dismissed Hakeem from the cabinet.
+In June 2001, president Chandrika Kumaratunga dismissed Hakeem from his ministerial position.
 As a result, Hakeem and most SLMC MPs left the PA.
 However, Ferial Ashraff remained in the PA as leader of the NUA.

-United National Front

-In October 2001 the Hakeem led SLMC joined the United National Party dominated United National Front (UNF).
-Hakeem contested the 2001 parliamentary election as one of the UNF's candidates in Kandy District.
-He was elected and re-entered Parliament.
-The UNF defeated the PA at the election after which Hakeem was appointed Minister of Ports Development and Shipping in the UNF government.
+In October 2001, the Hakeem-led SLMC joined the United National Party-led United National Front (UNF).
+Hakeem contested the 2001 parliamentary election as one of the UNF's candidates in the Kandy District, and was successfully reelected.
+The UNF defeated the PA at the election, after which Hakeem was appointed Minister of Ports Development and Shipping in the UNF government.

-Hakeem contested the 2004 parliamentary election as one of the SLMC's candidates in Ampara District.
+Hakeem contested the 2004 parliamentary election as one of the SLMC's candidates in the Ampara District.
 He was elected and re-entered Parliament.
 He however lost his cabinet position after the UNF was defeated by the newly formed United People's Freedom Alliance (UPFA).